Reasoning Traces

 ✅ Fixed — reasoning preserved, content non-null

-{"role": "assistant", "content": "", "reasoning": "...", "tool_calls": [...]}
+{"role": "assistant", "content": "", "reasoning_content": "...", "tool_calls": [...]}

 ```

-#### 2. `reasoning_content` silently ignored on input
+#### 2. `reasoning_content` ignored on self-hosted vLLM

-**Cause**: Some vLLM versions only read `reasoning` (not `reasoning_content`) from input messages ([vllm#38488](https://github.com/vllm-project/vllm/issues/38488)).
+**Cause:** Some vLLM versions only read `reasoning` (not `reasoning_content`) from input messages ([vllm#38488](https://github.com/vllm-project/vllm/issues/38488)).
+This does **not** affect Arcee's hosted API, which accepts both.

 ```python

-assistant_msg["reasoning"] = reasoning
+assistant_msg["reasoning"] = msg.reasoning_content

 ```